-- true : Use this value to allow users to access resources protected with systems that continue to use SSO tokens, and to use the default login redirection mode. - If the agent does not find a JWT in the cookie, the agent looks for an SSO token in the iPDP cookie defined during AM installation.
-During agent startup, the agent retrieves the name of this cookie from AM. - If the agent finds an SSO token in the iPDP cookie, it makes a request to AM to convert the SSO token into an OIDC JWT. - The agent caches the SSO token, so that if it is presented in another incoming request, the agent substitutes the JWT without making a request to AM. - If the agent does not find either token, authentication fails.
-The user can only access resources that are available through not-enforced rules. - false : Do not convert SSO tokens into OIDC JWTs.
+- true: Use this value to allow users to access resources protected with systems that continue to use SSO tokens, and to use the default login redirection mode. - If the agent does not find a JWT in the cookie, the agent looks for an SSO token in the iPDP cookie defined during AM installation.
+During agent startup, the agent retrieves the name of this cookie from AM. - If the agent finds an SSO token in the iPDP cookie, it makes a request to AM to convert the SSO token into an OIDC IWT. - The agent caches the SSO token, so that if it is presented in another incoming request, the agent substitutes the JWT without making a request to AM. - If the agent does not find either token, authentication fails.
+The user can only access resources that are available through not-enforced rules. - false: Do not convert SSO tokens into OIDC JWTs.

-Property name org.forgerock.agents.accept.ipdp.cookie Aliases com.forgerock.agents.accept.ipdp.cookie Introduced in Java Agent 5.6 Recognized from AM 7 org.forgerock.agents.accept.ipdp.cookie.enabled Introduced in Java Agent 5.7 Function SSO cookie handling Туре Boolean: true returns true; all other strings return false.
+Property name org.forgerock.agents.accept.ipdp.cookie Aliases com.forgerock.agents.accept.ipdp.cookie Introduced in Java Agent 5.6 Recognized from AM 7 org.forgerock.agents.accept.ipdp.cookie.enabled Introduced in Java Agent 5.7 org.forgerock.agents.exchange.ipdp.cookie.enabled Introduced in Java Agent 2024.9 Function SSO cookie handling Туре Boolean: true returns true; all other strings return false.
 Default false Bootstrap property No Required property No Restart required No Local configuration file AgentConfig.properties AM console Tab: SSO (from AM 7) Title: Convert SSO Tokens Into OIDC JWTs Legacy title: Convert SSO Tokens into OpenID Connect JWTs